-This is not a hotel, is the most glorious and eclectic mix of beautiful art, Art Deco furnishings and artifacts, parts of the original Jim Thompson houses and a mixture of perfect colonial heritage pieces.
+This is not a hotel, is the most glorious and eclectic mix of beautiful art, Art Deco furnishings and artefacts, parts of the original Jim Thompson houses and a mixture of perfect colonial heritage pieces.
 Their boat will take you anywhere from tea at the Mandarin Oriental to the wonderful Banglampoo area with its fantastic restaurants and bars, drop you at the central shopping area or the Palaces.
 You don't need to fight through the awful traffic, just take 'your' boat to anywhere you like down the wonderful river and walk.
 A dream by night and the pool and pool bar is a wonderful place to sit in the sun and relax in the afternoon before cocktails on their renovated junk which floats down the river at sunset.
 Wonderful room and great food, a real hidden gem.

 Clare Barratt (Staff)

 Stay here for a special occasion; it is not your typical city hotel as there are only two floors and 30 rooms in total making it more intimate.
 It is quite a bit further north up the river from the hub of the other hotels but it is much closer to some of the main attractions such as the grand palace.

 Sarah Baxter (Staff)